-French racing driver Romain Dumas, one of the overall winners of the 2016 24 hours of Le Mans and 2016 FIA WEC champion, isn't just a successful endurance circuit driver but also one of the most versatile world's drivers, because in recent years he competed in the World Rally Championship, climbed to the victory at Pikes Peak and reached the finish of the Dakar Rally.
+French racing driver Romain Dumas, one of the overall winners of the 2016 Le Mans 24 hours and 2016 FIA WEC champion, isn't just a successful endurance circuit driver but also one of the most versatile world's drivers, because in recent years he competed in the World Rally Championship, climbed to the victory at Pikes Peak and reached the finish of the Dakar Rally.

 Romain started racing at the age 15